arcticOS/pman/README.md

 - Only use libraries already in the Python standard library

 ## Security Design
-pman relies on HTTPS to ensure traffic is not tampered with.
+`pman` relies on HTTPS to ensure traffic is not tampered with.
 Routing traffic through HTTP only is not supported.

-Ideally pman will use GPG signatures before v1.
+## Security Goals
+Also have `pman` verify GPG signatures on files to help prevent server-side tampering.
+Ideally public keys should be downloaded once, when we first see the repo in `repos.json`